matt-sd-watson/covid-19-analysis/README.md

 covid-19-widget creates an interactive widget using Python & bokeh to visualize daily case numbers for each country where covid-19 cases have been recorded.

-Note: The two external .png figures for the pie chart of top cases and timeline of infection recordings were generated with r-plotly and do not render in offline mode within the R Jupter notebook.
-Their code, however, is recorded there.
+Note: Figures generated through r-plotly or bokeh and do not render in Jupyter offline mode.
+Their code, however, is recorded in the respective notebook.